 Hurrah!!
 After twenty-two years in Swindon I made it to the miniature railway at Coate Water.
 It was great.
-And when the extension is finished and it runs all the way to the Richard Jefferies museum it will be even more wicked!
 As the nearly-two-year-old I was with said “Choo choo’:

 Regular listeners will know, from my blog post about the Hooter Express, that I love a miniature railway.
 Which makes it all the more surprising that I’ve never managed to get my butt into gear and take a trip on the Coate Water miniature railway – something I really must address.

 Just this evening I was reading the Link magazine (find them on Facebook here) and came across a small piece about the railway.
 Would you believe that 2015 marks the FIFTIETH birthday of the railway?
 Blimey!

 ‘The NWMES was founded in the early 1960s by a small band of enthusiasts interested in the building and running of miniature steam locomotives.
 They leased the land and constructed a small loop of track, with a steaming bay, on the present site at Coate Water Country Park, Swindon, Wiltshire.